On the $t$-adic Littlewood Conjecture: Abstract

 The $p$--adic Littlewood Conjecture due to De Mathan and Teuli\'e asserts that for any prime number $p$ and any real number $\alpha$, the equation holds.
 Here, $|m|$ is the usual absolute value of the integer $m$, $|m|_p$ its $p$--adic absolute value and $ |\langle x\rangle|$ denotes the distance from a real number $x$ to the set of integers.
 This still open conjecture stands as a variant of the well--known Littlewood Conjecture.
 In the same way as the latter, it admits a natural counterpart over the field of formal Laurent series $\mathbb{K}\left(\left(t^{-1}\right)\right)$ of a ground field $\mathbb{K}$.
 This is the so--called \emph{$t$--adic Littlewood Conjecture} ($t$--LC).

 It is known that $t$--LC fails when the ground field $\mathbb{K}$ is infinite.
-This article is concerned with the much more difficult case when the latter field is finite.
+The present article is concerned with the much more difficult case when this field is finite.
 More precisely, a \emph{fully explicit} counterexample is provided to show that $t$--LC does not hold in the case that $\mathbb{K}$ is a finite field with characteristic 3.
 Generalizations to fields with characteristics different from 3 are also discussed.

 The proof is computer assisted.
 It reduces to showing that an infinite matrix encoding Hankel determinants of the Paper--Folding sequence over $\F_3$, the so--called Number Wall of this sequence, can be obtained as a two--dimensional automatic tiling satisfying a finite number of suitable local constraints.